lago-project/lago/docs/lago-tutorial/README.rst

     lago deploy

--  Jenkins will be installed on the server.
--  OpenJDK will be installed on the slaves.

 Getting the state of the environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You cae get information about the state of the enviorment with:
+You can get the information about the state of the enviorment with:

 ::